digital-asset/daml-katacoda/getting-started/your-first-feature/7_running_the_new_feature.md

 ![Messaging Feature](/nemanja/courses/getting-started/your-first-feature/assets/create-daml-app-messaging-feature.png)

-Go ahead and add follow more users, and log in as some of those users in separate browser windows to follow yourself back.
+Go ahead and add follow more users, and log in as some of those users by [right clikcing on this link and opening a separate tab in your browser](https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com) to follow yourself back.
 Then, if you click on the dropdown menu in the Messages panel, you’ll be able to see some followers to message!

 ![Select User](/nemanja/courses/getting-started/your-first-feature/assets/create-daml-app-messaging-select-user.png)